Mental health problems and substance use disorders sometimes occur together. This is because:

 - Learn how to talk about mental health or how to get help for yourself or someone you care about.

 - Read about the science behind substance use and get facts about how drugs affect the brain and body.

-- The first-ever Surgeon General’s Report on Alcohol, Drugs, and Health reviews what we know about substance misuse and how we can use that knowledge to address substance misuse and its related consequences.
+- The Surgeon General’s Report on Alcohol, Drugs, and Health reviews what we know about substance misuse and how we can use that knowledge to address substance misuse and its related consequences.